Leticia-dev07/Leticia-dev07/README.md

    <td width="300px" align="center" valign="top">
         <h2>🦊 ~ 𝓐𝓫𝓸𝓾𝓽 𝓶𝓮 ~ 🦊</h2>
      <p>
            Hello!
-My name is Letícia, and I'm a Systems Analysis and Development student at Senac Pernambuco.
+My name is Leticia, and I'm a Systems Analysis and Development student at Senac Pernambuco.
        I'm passionate about technology and constantly evolving.
 I focus on back-end development, but I'm also interested in becoming a full-stack developer.
        I seek opportunities to apply my knowledge, learn from new challenges, and grow in the IT field.
        I love programming and learning new technologies, especially C#, Python, and web development.
 I'm also passionate about pets and technology!